graphile-contrib/pg-non-null/README.md

 - `PgNonNullRelationsPlugin`<br>
   _This plugin makes sure that fields behind foreign keys which are flagged as `NOT NULL` are also non nullable in the resulting GraphQL schema._

+⚠️ Please be wary and use with caution, as these plugins influence only the **output** types!
+By no means do any of the plugins guarantee that Postgres will follow your manual non null overrides! ⚠️

 ## Installation:

 ```bash